St Augustine's Church, Edgbaston: History

 Just before the Second World War the South transept, underneath the tower, was cleared of pews to create a Lady chapel.
 This was given in memory of Benjamin Tilley (1851-1920) and his wife, Elinor G. Tilley (1855-1930) by their daughter, Elinor Mary Incledon (1878-1954).
 The chapel is surrounded on two sides by a parclose screen, completed after the war, and carved partly in an Art Nouveau style by Robert Pancheri.

 A new baptistry created in the North transept in 1964 was designed by George Pace and a spacious narthex, designed by P. B. Chatwin (Chatwin's son), was added in 1968 to mark the church's centenary year.
+The carving on the font cover is by John Bunting, as also are the finials on the riddel posts of the Lady Chapel, representing the four evangelists.

+The church has a brass lectern by John Hardman, in the shape of an Eagle, dating from its opening.
+It was stolen on 10 June 2024, and one week later recovered from a local scrap yard.